-4.8.3 Address Reservation
+4.7.3 Address Reservation

-Choose menu "DHCP → Address Reservation", you can view and add a reserved address for clients via the next screen (shown in Figure 4-46).
+Choose menu "DHCP-Address Reservation", and then you can view and add a reserved address for clients via the next screen (shown in Figure 4-29).
 When you specify a reserved IP address for a PC on the LAN, that PC will always receive the same IP address each time when it accesses the DHCP server.
 Reserved IP addresses should be assigned to the servers that require permanent IP settings.

-Figure 4-46 Address Reservation
+Figure 4-29 Address Reservation

-MAC Address - The MAC address of the PC for which you want to reserve an IP address.

-- TL-WDR3600 - > Reserved IP Address The IP address reserved for the PC by the Router. - > Status The status of this entry, either Enabled or Disabled.
+- > MAC Address The MAC address of the PC for which you want to reserve IP address. - > Reserved IP Address The IP address of the router reserved. - > Status The status of this entry, either Enabled or Disabled.

-To Reserve an IP address:
+To Reserve IP addresses:

-- 1. Click the Add New... button.
-Then Figure 4-47 will pop up. - 2.
-Enter the MAC address (in XX-XX-XX-XX-XX format.) and IP address (in dotted-decimal notation) of the computer for which you want to reserve an IP address. - 3.
-Click the Save button.
+- 1. Click the Add New ... button.
+(Pop-up Figure 4-30) - 2.
+Enter the MAC address (in XX-XX-XX-XX-XX format) and IP address of the computer you wish to add in dotted-decimal notation. - 3.
+Click the Save button when finished.

 Add or Modify an Address Reservation Entry

 MAC Address:

 Reserved IP Address:

-Status: Enabled 🕶
+Status: Enabled 💌

 Save Back

-Figure 4-47 Add or Modify an Address Reservation Entry
+Figure 4-30 Add or Modify an Address Reservation Entry